Red Sox vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Pablo Lopez (3-3) for his 15th start of the season.
+- Bailey Ober (4-3) will take the mound for the Twins, his 11th start of the season.

+- In 10 starts this season, he's earned a quality start in five of them.

+- Ober will look to finish five or more innings for the 11th start in a row.

 |Opponent